OA-WCVP/paper/README.md

 The article text is formatted in `Markdown` and is compiled to an output format (PDF, word etc) using `pandoc`.
 Execution of the compilation process is managed with the build tool `make`.

+### Article structure

+A separate markdown file holds the text for each of the sections in the article:

+- Summary
+- Keywords
+- Societal Impact Statement
+- Introduction
+- Materials and Methods
+- Results
+- Discussion
+- Acknowledgements
+- Author Contribution
+- Data Availability Statement
+- Conflict of Interest Statement

+These are concatenated together to form a single markdown file, which is then processed using `pandoc` and `lualatex` to create a PDF output.

+### How to run the compilation

+TODO

+### Cleaning up downloaded and processed files

+TODO

 ## Useful links